How do I prepare my device for sale?

 • completely deleted

-MacBook, iMac, Mac mini & Mac Pro: Sign out of iCloud & delete all data (from macOS 12 Monterey onwards)
+MacBook, iMac, Mac mini & Mac Pro, sign out of iCloud & delete all data (from macOS 12 Monterey)

-1. Click on the Apple menu in the top left corner.
+1. Click the Apple menu at the top left.

-Click on “[Your Name] – Apple ID” in the top left corner.
+Click "[Your Name] – Apple ID" at the top left.

-2.1 In the sidebar, select “iCloud” / “iCloud & Media” (this step may be omitted depending on the version).
+2.1 Select "iCloud" / "iCloud & Media" in the sidebar (this step may be omitted depending on the version).

-2. When asked if you want to keep copies of your data (contacts, keychain, Safari, etc.), select:
+2. If asked whether you want to keep copies of your data (contacts, keychain, Safari, etc.), choose:

 → Keep nothing

-3. Enter your Apple ID password to disable "Find My" or Activation Lock (applies to Macs with Apple Silicon (M1-Mn) or T2 chip (Intel 2018+)).
+3. Enter your Apple ID password to disable "Find My" or the activation lock (applies to Macs with Apple Silicon (M1–Mn) or T2 chip (Intel 2018+)).

-After this step you are completely logged out of:
+After this step, you will be completely signed out of:

 • iCloud